honno/OpenBLAS/docs/build_system.md

+!!! warning
-**This page is made by someone who is not the developer and should not be considered as an official documentation of the build system.
-For getting the full picture, it is best to read the Makefiles and understand them yourself.**
+    This page is made by someone who is not the developer and should not be considered as an official documentation of the build system.
+For getting the full picture, it is best to read the Makefiles and understand them yourself.

-### Makefile dep graph
+## Makefile dep graph

 ```
 Makefile